Berg0162/Simcline-V2/README.md

 **– Unique Party Trick: Can rebroadcast your heart rate sensor within a single channel, ideal for Apple TV Zwift users (who are Bluetooth channel limited)**<br>
 **– App Compatibility:** Every app out there basically (Zwift, TrainerRoad, Rouvy, RGT, The Sufferfest, Kinomap, etc…)<br>

-The latest code versions for FTMS enabled trainers **fully** support this proprietary Zwift function for your heart rate sensor connection.
+The latest code versions for Bluetooth Smart FTMS trainers **fully** support this proprietary Zwift function for your heart rate sensor connection.
 The Simcline code supports the same features as you would have had with only Zwift App connected to Zwift Hub trainer!
 Use your heart rate band the way you are used too before the Simcline came in between your Zwift Hub trainer and the Zwift App!
 It should be fully transparent with respect to this feature!
 Please test yourself!

 # Cleanup Zwift devices from the past<br>
 Zwift can sometimes hang onto the wrong info, such as trainers or sensors that were paired to the game in the past.
 Zwift uses Mac Addresses from previous connections to identify devices.
 So when device names change Zwift hangs on to the unique Mac Addresses rather than the names that you see in the pairing screens!
 This can be rather confusing and lead to misunderstandings when you connect devices having only their original names shown and not the actual names....<br>